 Risky Management or Risk Management

 One of the key features and benefits of the SSSTS course is that it helps to debunk the myth that Health and Safety is largely red tape, complex and time consuming.
 Good practice in Health and Safety (in any industry, including construction) is often down to simple, common sense practices.
 Apart from assessing risks on site, simply ensuring that sites are ordered and well maintained helps to reduce the risks of serious injuries or worse.
+For first time managers and supervisors the SSSTS course or SMSTS courses are a straightforward, low cost investment, which can help to eliminate avoidable accidents that are often the cause of both accidents in the workplace.

 Employer Benefits